-Each year, the "State of the Air" report provides a "report card" on air pollution all across the nation.
-Reviewing data collected from air quality monitors from 2013 to 2015, the report focuses on the two most common and harmful types of air pollution – ozone (smog) and particle pollution (soot).
+Each year, "State of the Air" provides a "report card" on air pollution all across the nation.
+Each year the report analyzes the most recent quality-assured data.
+This year's report reviews data collected from air quality monitors from 2015 to 2017, and focuses on the two most common and harmful types of air pollution—ozone (smog) and particle pollution (soot).
 "State of the Air" tells how much of each type of pollution is in the air where you live and breathe.
 Knowing the air quality where you live, or travel, is important because both ozone and particle pollution can harm your health, and even shorten lives.

 Want to see how your community ranks, as well as the lists of most-polluted and least-polluted U.S. cities?
 Visit "State of the Air" and find out.

 The fact that air quality has slipped in many areas means more Americans face increased risk from the health effects of air pollution.
 Those at greatest risk include infants, children, older adults, anyone living with lung diseases such as asthma, COPD and lung cancer, and people with heart disease or diabetes.
 Those also at risk include anyone who works or exercises outdoors and people with low incomes who might have increased exposure to air pollution sources.
 However, dangerous levels of air pollution can harm everyone, even healthy adults.

 High levels of pollution can cause wheezing and shortness of breath and can trigger severe asthma attacks, heart attacks and strokes.
 In 2013, the World Health Organization concluded that particle pollution can cause lung cancer, the leading cancer killer in America.

 Climate Change Threatens Health